tomasbedrich/fit-bachelor-thesis/README.md

     sudo apt-get install texlive-latex texlive-latex-recommended texlive-latex-extra rubber pandoc
     ```

+1. Download a program ["vlna" by Petr Olsak](http://petr.olsak.net/ftp/olsak/vlna/vlna.tar.gz), compile it and place an executable `vlna` into this directory.
 1. Update `Makefile` and `.gitignore` - fill in your name on the first line in a form: `BP_Surname_Name_YEAR`.
 1. Update `header.tex` file.